zelshahawy/fairydb/README.md

 ## Logging

-CrustyDB uses the [env_logger](https://docs.rs/env_logger/0.8.2/env_logger/) crate for logging messages.
+fairyDB uses the [env_logger](https://docs.rs/env_logger/0.8.2/env_logger/) crate for logging messages.
 Per the docs on the log crate:
 ```
 The basic use of the log crate is through the five logging macros: error!, warn!, info!, debug! and trace!
 where error! represents the highest-priority log messages and trace! the lowest.